fishcus/KAP-manual/en/config/metastore_jdbc_sqlserver.en.md

 4. Check the JAVA version of the environment and prepare the JDBC Driver for it ，then copy the JDBC Driver to `$KYLIN_HOME/ext` , for example, `$KYLIN_HOME/ext/sqljdbc41.jar` for JRE7.

-5. For metadta doesn't depend on hbase, user is required to add configuration item `kylin.env.zookeeper-connect-string` of configuration file `$KYLIN_HOME/conf/kylin.properties` to zookeeper's url and port.
+5. For metadta doesn't depend on HBase, user is required to add configuration item `kylin.env.zookeeper-connect-string` of configuration file `$KYLIN_HOME/conf/kylin.properties` to zookeeper's url and port.
 If the server of KAP installs zookeeper as well, it can be set as `kylin.env.zookeeper-connect-string=localhost:2181` .

 6. Start KAP.

-### How to migrate metadata from hbase to JDBC
+### How to migrate metadata from HBase to JDBC

-1. Set configuration item `kylin.metadata.url` of configuration file `$KYLIN_HOME/conf/kylin.properties` to the hbase metadata to be migrated .
+1. Set configuration item `kylin.metadata.url` of configuration file `$KYLIN_HOME/conf/kylin.properties` to the HBase metadata to be migrated .
 2. Run `$KYLIN_HOME/bin/metastore.sh backup` to backup metadata, and get the backup path .
 3. Set the metadata's settings to JDBC .
 4. Run `$KYLIN_HOME/bin/metastore.sh restore /path/to/backup` to restore metadata, for example `metastore.sh restore meta_backups/meta_2016_06_10_20_24_50` .